000pyo/hitokoto/README.md

 ==================
 Test Chrome app for reminding Milimas' Hitokoto Soushin

-Issues
-- Currently only have sound notification

 Notes
 - Replace notify1.mp3 with desired sound to ring
-- Everything will be reset when the window is closed
+- Still no save function - everything will be reset when the window is closed
+- Need window to be opened to function

 Test run
 - Enable developer mode on Chrome's "chrome://extensions"